arturomarino/artificial-neuron/README.md

 ## Styling

 This template comes with [Tailwind CSS](https://tailwindcss.com/) already configured for a simple default starting experience.
 You can use whatever CSS framework you prefer.

+## Developer

+**Developed by Arturo Marino**

+This project demonstrates advanced React concepts including:
+- Interactive data visualization with SVG
+- Real-time mathematical calculations
+- Responsive design with CSS Grid and Flexbox
+- TypeScript for type safety
+- Modern React patterns with hooks

+## License

+This project is open source and available under the [MIT License](LICENSE).

 ---